iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

-# CHAPTER 3: Comparison of how parameter choice of behaviours, behaviour strategies and behaviour implementation effect dispersal patterns of biophysical dispersal models
+# CHAPTER 3: Comparing the influence of the implementation of different larval behavioural strategies on connectivity patterns in biophysical dispersal models

 # Introduction